rugbyprof/2143-Object-Oriented-Programming/Assignments/07-T01/README.md

 ## Question Types

-There will be mostly multiple choice, whith a couple of short answer questions to show me you can write code.
-Maybe some matching if we get to a place where we have a lot of concepts with definitions to match up.
-But for now, I like to give you small code snippets and see what information you can gather from those snippets.
-So read the examples below to get an idea of what you will see.
-This next section is all about class parts: constructors, data members, methods, and public / private sections.
+There will be mostly multiple choice, with a couple of short answer questions to show me you can write code.
+Maybe some matching if we get to a place where we have a lot of concepts with definitions to match up, but not on this test.
+For now, my go to question is to give you small code snippets and see what information you can gather from those snippets.

-## Basic Definitions

-- There are 3 major concepts when we think about OOP.
-Encapsulation, Inheritance, and Polymorphism
-- I will give you my laymen definition of each, but will need to add to my definition for the exam.
-- Encapsulation: The packaging of data and methods together in the same construct which allows us to hide some of the inner goings on from the world.
-- Inheritance: Defining a set of classes in a hierarchical manner so that as we move down the hierarchy the classes below can re-use the data and methods from the classes above.
-And by adding or changing things in a small way we can quickly change the behavior of a lower class without lots of effort or code.
-- Polymorphism: Changing the behavior of a class by overloading or overriding methods from a class higher in the hierarchy to change the behavior of that higher class.
-Basically this means we can alter the behavior or adapt the behavior of a data type based on the context in which its used.

-### Others

-- class
-- data member
-- public
-- private
-- friend
-- overload
-- constructor
-- destructor
-- deep copy
-- shallow copy
+I have a few examples in the next section walking you through the aforementioned question style.
+The topic of the next section is all about classes: constructors, data members, methods, and public / private sections.

 ## Class Snippets